guimauveb/haskell-c-compiler/README.md

 With the help of Tsoding great video [JSON Parser 100% From Scratch in Haskell](https://www.youtube.com/watch?v=N9RUqGYuGfw&t=957s)

 ### Details
 My goal is to learn more about functionnal programming, Haskell being king in this realm, and more about compilers, C and assembly.

 - **Part 1: Done!**
 - **Part 2: Done!**
-- **Part 3: Almost done.
-Working on associativity and how to handle an undefined number of binary operations.**
+- **Part 3: Parsing done.
+Properly parses binary expressions and correctly handles associativity.
+Working on code generation now.

 ### Usage